 Under its new mandate, the European Border and Coast Guard is allowed to carry out operations on the territory of neighbouring third countries, subject to prior agreement.
 Following the adoption by the Council on 8 March of the Decisions authorising the Commission to open negotiations with Serbia and the former Yugoslav Republic of Macedonia on status agreements for the deployment of European Border and Coast Guards teams on their territories, a second round of negations with Serbia took place on 11-12 May.
-The Commission intends to propose the opening of negotiations with other neighbouring countries. including Albania, Bosnia and Herzegovina and Montenegro.
-The Agency will deploy Liaison Officers to Niger and Serbia in July and August 2017 respectively.
+The Commission has proposed to the Council the opening of negotiations with other neighbouring countries, including Albania, Bosnia and Herzegovina and Montenegro.